sarahhaedrich/Big-shark/lab02.md

 ![](El_Paso_Median_Gross_Rent.PNG)

-# Here is a map displaying total latino population of census tracts in El Paso:
+# Here is a map displaying the density of the latino population by census tract in El Paso:

 ![](El_Paso_Hispanic.PNG)